 Velvet bean is a tropical legume that is traditionally used in Asia for controlling blood pressure (Chaudhary et al.,2015).
 In ancient Indian medicine, the plant has been used for a plethora of diseases and ailments, including the following: It has been used for the management of male infertility, nervous disorders, and as an aphrodisiac.
 The seeds have medicinal properties and have been used in the major traditional medical systems of India (Ayurveda, Siddha, and Unani-Tibb) for many centuries.
 The seeds are rich in the compound known as L-DOPA, which is found principally in the seeds, but also in the pods, leaves, and roots.
-The plant’s leaf extracts and seeds show promise for the treatment of Parkinson’s disease, male infertility, and nervous disorders, mainly due to its antioxidant (free radical scavenging) effects.
-It may also serve as an aphrodisiac.
+The plant’s leaf extracts and seeds show promise for the treatment of Parkinson’s disease, male infertility, and nervous disorders, mainly due to their antioxidant (free radical scavenging) effects.
+Parts of the plant may also serve as aphrodisiacs.
 (Khare, 2016, 2007; Lampariello et al., 2012).

-The pods have anthelminthic action (to kill intestinal parasites).
+The pods have anthelminthic action (to eliminate intestinal worms).
 A tea made from the root is sweetened with honey is used to treat cholera.
 A leaf paste is applied topically for skin ulcers (Ghani, 2003).

-The seeds can lower blood glucose levels, the pods taken as syrup to kill intestinal worms, the crushed seeds and molasses are ingested to kill gastrointestinal parasites, a decoction of the plant is drunk to treat fever and dysentery, roasted seeds are eaten as an aphrodisiac, a seed decoction regularizes menstrual cycles.
+The seeds can lower blood glucose levels, the hairs on the pods are taken as a syrup to kill intestinal worms, the crushed seeds combined with molasses are ingested to kill gastrointestinal parasites, a decoction of the plant is drunk to treat fever and dysentery, the roasted seeds are eaten as an aphrodisiac, and a seed decoction is taken as a tea to regularize menstrual cycles.
 The root and seeds have a tonic action.
 The roots have a stimulant, purgative, diuretic, and astringent action.
 A root decoction is drunk to relieve kidney ailments.
 The root, tied to the arm of a male partner, is said to prolong sexual intercourse (Quattrocchi, 2012; Khare, 2007).

 A study evaluated the effects on laboratory animals (rabbits) of an herbal combination that included Velvet bean (Mucuna pruriens).
 The results of the study showed that there was no mortality or any evidence of systemic toxicity, following a 2-month administration of the herbal combination (Ahmed et al., 2015).